-• Limited Territory for Business: A taxpayer registered under the composition scheme is barred from carrying out inter-state transactions and cannot affect import-export of goods and services.

-• No Credit of Input Tax: Under the scheme, the credit of input tax paid on the purchases of inputs from a normal tax payer will not be allowed.
-The buyer of goods supplier by scheme holder will also not enjoy input tax credit resulting in price distortion, cascading, loss of business to scheme holders.

-• No Collection of Tax: Though the rate of tax for a scheme holder is lower the burden of such tax is kept on the taxpayer himself, leading to higher cost of sales.

-• Penal Provision: As per the Model GST Law, if the taxpayer who has previously been given registration under composition scheme is found to be not eligible to the composition scheme or if the permission granted earlier was incorrectly granted, then such taxpayer will be liable to pay the differential tax along with a penalty

-• Not applicable to the supplier supplying goods through E-commerce
+- Limited Territory for Business: A taxpayer registered under the composition scheme is barred from carrying out inter-state transactions and cannot affect import-export of goods and services. - No Credit of Input Tax: Under the scheme, the credit of input tax paid on the purchases of inputs from a normal tax payer will not be allowed.
+The buyer of goods supplier by scheme holder will also not enjoy input tax credit resulting in price distortion, cascading, loss of business to scheme holders. - No Collection of Tax: Though the rate of tax for a scheme holder is lower the burden of such tax is kept on the taxpayer himself, leading to higher cost of sales. - Penal Provision: As per the Model GST Law, if the taxpayer who has previously been given registration under composition scheme is found to be not eligible to the composition scheme or if the permission granted earlier was incorrectly granted, then such taxpayer will be liable to pay the differential tax along with a penalty - Not applicable to the supplier supplying goods through E-commerce

-CLASS: III BCOM COURSE CODE: 15CMU603A COURSE NAME: INDIRECT TAXATION UNIT: III BATCH-2015-2018

-Unit III

-- 1. Discuss the Basic Concepts of GST.

-- 2. Explain the features of GST

-- 3. What are the benefits of GST?

-- 4. Briefly explain the working mechanism of GST.

-- 5. Discuss in detail GSTN.

-- 6. What are GST rate and Taxes on GST?

-- 7. Constitutional Framework of GST discuss in detail.

-- 8. Briefly explain Offense the Model GST Law.

-- 9. Explain Chargeability for GST.

-- 10. Elaborate the Composition Scheme.

-(Deemed to be University)

-(Established under section 3 of UGC Act 1956)

-COIMBATORE - 641021
+KARPAGAM ACADEMY OF HIGHER EDUCATION (Deemed University Established under section 3 of UGC Act 1956) COIMBATORE - 641021 (For the candidates admitted from 2015 onwards) B.COM PA - FIFTH SEMESTER INDIRECT TAXATION - ONLINE TEST

-B.COM - SIXTH SEMESTER INDIRECT TAXATION - ONLINE TEST PART - A POSSIBLE QUESTIONS
+PART - A POSSIBLE QUESTIONS

-Multiple Choice Question (each questions carries 1 marks) Unit III
+Multiple Choice Question (each questions carries 1 marks)